department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <div id="faq-trouble-5" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p><strong>You can try using your driver’s license or passport to verify your identity.</strong> Be sure to follow the image guidelines provided when you upload a copy of your driver’s license or passport.</p>
                         <p><strong>Note:</strong> If you have a Premium <strong>My HealtheVet</strong> or Premium <strong>DS Logon</strong> account, you can sign in using those credentials and you won’t need to verify your identity.
-If you don’t have an existing premium account, you can find out how to get one by reading the question above about other options for verifying your identity.</p>
+If you don’t have an existing Premium account, you can find out how to get one by reading the question above about other options for verifying your identity.</p>
                       </div>
                     </div>
                   </li>